 Once you have a clear understanding of the types of content you are planning to offer, it is important to think about how you will acquire the mobile content.
 Will you repurpose existing content or will you develop different content for each supported device?
 Also, will you deliver the same content in both mobile and non-mobile formats?
 Important note: Be sure that you have the correct solution in place to offer a means to report on learner progress across formats.

 Security is one of the biggest concerns that is voiced time and time again.
 How will you ensure that mobile content is secure?
-If your organization already leverages a mobile device management (MDM) platform that is a good start.
-Often times it is best to leverage existing corporate policies around mobile devices opposed to recreating the wheel.
+If your organization already leverages a mobile security solution that is a good start.
+Often times it is best to use the new or updated mobile security system for your application.

 Other important security considerations: How will users authenticate themselves in the mobile solution?
 And, if your current solution is on premise, how will users be provided access outside the corporate network?